landnthrn/Matrix-Hacker-Effect-on-PC-Startup-by-landn.thrn/README.md

 - Some of the effects may run slower depending on your computer

-- Don't rename the files or place them in other folders than `C:\Windows\Scripts\MatrixEffect`
-  unless you know how to change the paths in the files & shortcuts

-- If you want to customize the effects yourself it's rather simple

-- The Matrix Effect 1.2 option might run slowly depending on your computer.
+- For the Hacker Effects, if you move the files later then the shortcut in shell:startup folder will break

-- You can easily change the number of tabs for `Matrix Effect 1.2.bat`
+- You can easily change the number of tabs for Matrix Effect 1.2.bat
   Edit the .bat in notepad and change this number to whatever you prefer

 ```bat
     :: Number of tabs to open